mghalty/mghalty/README.md

 - 👋 Hi, I’m @halty
 - 👀 I’m interested in learning to code.
-- 🌱 I’m currently learning C# through Microsoft online material.
+- 🌱 I’m currently learning through online material.
 - 💞️ I’m looking to collaborate on - well, not yet.
 I still have a lot to learn.
 - 📫 How to reach me LinkedIn and Twitter.